inspiros/lantorch/README.md

 ## Why not DeepStream?

+Yes, a matured framework like DeepStream should have been the go-to choice.
-The following table lists some of the reasons why we decided to migrate to LibTorch:
+However, the following table lists some of the reasons why we decided to migrate to LibTorch:

 <table>
 <caption>
-Comparisons <i>(to be verified)</i>>
+Comparisons <i>(to be verified)</i>
 </caption>

 <tr>